Explainable Generative Deep Learning for plant transcription factor binding sites discovery

 Step2: Upon submission, a loading page will appear until the results are ready.

 Step 3: The binding site information is represented in the form of table.
 Table consists of information regarding the binding site sequence and it's start and end coordinates in the sequence.
+The results also provides the binding site sequence importance score, its binomial test based p-value, and hypergeometric test based p-value.
 User can also download the result in the tabular format.
+An option is alo provided to perform molecular docking of TFBS and the corresponding protein using HADDOCK3 (see Step 9 and 10).
 User can also visualize 3D structure of protein with its sequence and sequence logo of the binding sites, detailed in the next step.

 Step 4: User can visualize 3D structure of protein with its amino acid sequence.
 Visualization of 3D structure is powered by JSmol.
 By clicking "show sequence logo", sequence logo of the binding sites will be displayed, which can downloaded in png and PWM format.
 This PWM can be benchmarked with the user's PWM, upon clicking "click to compare", detailed in the next step.